red-gate/level-up-academy/web-training/HTML-CSS/Week 8 - Animation/Instructions.md

 ## Ex1 - Transitions

 ### Part a
-* Open ex1_target.html and observe how the boxes behave when hovering over.
+* Open ex1_a_target.html and observe how the boxes behave when hovering over.
-* Edit ex1_yours.css and cause the boxes to grow in height smoothly when hovered over.
+* Edit ex1_a_yours.css and cause the boxes to grow in height smoothly when hovered over.

 ### Part b
-* Something about hover or element for transition
+* Open ex1_b.html in a browser and observe the bevahiour of the two boxes
+* Looking at the css in ex1_b.css, can you explain why they behave differently?

 ## Ex2 - Transforms